Kev’s Review of the La Marzocco Linea Mini

 Bluetooth/Wifi connectivity

-While connectivity with espresso coffee machines is rather often a little on the gimmicky side, in theory the La Marzocco home app that comes with the LMLM is far more than truly a gimmick, with some very helpful features, including a day to day on/off schedule, brew boiler temperature control and status & control over pre-brewing.
+While connectivity with espresso coffee machines is rather often a little on the gimmicky side, in theory the La Marzocco home app that comes with the LMLM is far more than just a gimmick, with some very helpful features, including a day to day on/off schedule, brew boiler temperature control and status & control over pre-brewing.

 When I’ve managed to get connected, I’m a fan of the app.
-I found being able to see the actual brew temp really handy, and being able to alter it via the smartphone app is in my opinion much more precise than doing it with the adjustment wheel on the side, which I’m not a massive fan of – I found it a little faffy to see what I was truly setting the temp to, via the wheel.
-I like the scheduling, I like being able to turn the machine on and off via the phone, and also being able to troubleshoot the auto standby time, nevertheless obviously, none of this is of any significance if you can’t connect.
+I found being able to see the actual brew temp really handy, and being able to alter it via the smartphone app is in my opinion much more precise than doing it with the adjustment wheel on the side, which I’m not a massive fan of – I found it a little faffy to see what I was in fact setting the temp to, via the wheel.
+I like the scheduling, I like being able to turn the machine on and off via the phone, and also being able to troubleshoot the auto standby time, but obviously, none of this is of any significance if you can’t connect.

 Brew Paddle